Atlanta-Region Transit Link Authority (ATL) to Hold Specially Called Committee Meetings and Board of Directors Meeting Scheduled for April 7, 2022

 Atlanta-Region Transit Link Authority (ATL) to Hold

-Board Meeting Scheduled for June 3, 2021, beginning at 8:30 a.m.
+Board of Directors Committee Meetings Scheduled for March 3, 2022, beginning at 8:30 a.m.

 To view the Board agenda and options to connect remotely, visit https://atltransit.wpengine.com/the-atl-board/.